axelk2014/axelk2014.github.io/aboutme.md

 ### Skill sets
 To be successful in data science you need to bring together a number of skills.
 I worked as Systems and Network Administrator for over 12 years, mostly in Film and Television production before making the transition to digital.
-This has given me an excellent grounding in computer systems, databases, networks, etc..
+This has given me an excellent grounding in computer systems, databases, and networks.
 As Operations Manager for an e-commerce firm I gained first hand knowledge and experience around cloud infrastructure (mostly AWS).
 Having worked a number of big advertising agencies, I have significant experience in Advertising, Marketing and Communication.

 So here's one way to visualise my skillset - the colour coding of the labels roughly approximates the colour of the circles in the Venn diagram: